grafana/plugin-tools/docusaurus/docs/tutorials/convert-a-frontend-datasource-to-backend.md

 ]
 ```

 To use this route, the frontend data source should call the `fetch` method from the `DataSourceApi` class.
-This method will proxy the request and add the `Authorization` header:
+This method proxies the request and adds the `Authorization` header:

 ```typescript title="src/DataSource.ts"
 import { getBackendSrv } from '@grafana/runtime';